lupantech/ineqmath/README.md

 ### Evaluate Models on <b><span style="color:#103756;">Ineq</span><span style="color:#D03C36;">Math</span></b> Dev Set

-We also provide scripts to evaluate models on the **dev set.** In addition, we include our **Final Answer Judge** to compute answer accuracy, helping you tune your models more effectively.
+We also provide scripts to evaluate models on the **dev set** in **zero-shot settings**.
+In addition, we include our **Final Answer Judge** to compute answer accuracy, helping you tune your models more effectively.

 To run the supported models, see the [Supported LLM Engines](#supported-llm-engines) section for details and dev example scripts.
 For example, to run the OpenAI‑family models on the dev set, run:
 ```bash
 ./run_dev_data_openai.sh
 ```

+You can customize the max token limits by changing the `TOKENS` variable in the script files.
+For example, to set a 30000 max tokens limit, modify `TOKENS=30000` in the script before running.

 You can then find the answer accuracy in `results/models_results_dev_data/MODEL-LABEL/scores.json`, where `MODEL-LABEL` is the label of the model consisting of the model name and the max tokens budget.
+For example, the `MODEL-LABEL` for `gpt-4o-mini` with a 10K max tokens limit would be `gpt-4o-mini_tokens_10000`.

 To further evaluate your model's output and obtain the step-wise accuracy reported in our paper, please submit your generated file `results/models_results_dev_data/MODEL-LABEL/results.json` to the [Dev set evaluation platform](https://huggingface.co/spaces/AI4Math/IneqMath-Dev-Evaluation).
+See [the leaderboard submission instruction](#submit-the-results-to-the-leaderboard) for more details.

 ### Evaluate with the Final Answer Judge